-If you’ve been struggling for a while, speak with your GP about how you’ve been feeling.
+If you’ve been struggling for a while, speak with your health practitioner about how you’ve been feeling.
 Ask for help.
 Get a referral to a psychologist.
-In Australia you can access up to six Medicare-subsidised (or free) sessions, and a professional can guide you through what to do.

 You may not have heard from someone in a while, or you noticed they didn’t seem themselves when you last caught up.
-Ask if they’re okay and spend time talking together.
+Ask if they’re OK and spend time talking together.
 Be present.
-Listen without judgement and without solving their problems.
+Listen without judgment and without solving their problems.
 Ask how they can take action and offer your support.
 Then follow up.

 Be honest with friends about your struggles

-Your vulnerability and transparency normalises things for others and opens the door for people to share their own concerns.
+Your vulnerability and transparency normalizes things for others and opens the door for people to share their own concerns.

 Do random acts of kindness

-See a friend crying at drop-off?
+See a neighbor who’s stressed or crying?
 Put a ‘You’re awesome!’ card in their letterbox.
-Pay for a coffee in advance at your local café and ask that it be gifted to a mum with a newborn.
+Pay for a coffee in advance at your local café and ask that it be gifted to a parent with a newborn.
 Leave a meal on the doorstep of a friend you know is having a rough time.
 As the giver, you will feel the benefits as much as the receiver!

-If you or someone you know is struggling, there are some wonderful organisations that can help.
+If you or someone you know is struggling, there are some wonderful organizations that can help.
 Don’t be afraid to ask.

 Written by the team at Circle In in conjunction with Belinda Haan.
 Belinda Haan is an advocate for parents taking care of themselves first.
 Self-care is ultimately a commitment to peak performance and it involves far more than a yoga class.